|The Chard Branches

 There was no station originally at Creech Junction, which was located about 2½ miles east of Taunton station and faced towards Taunton.
 In 1928 the GWR opened Creech St Michael Halt there on their main line, but this was located east of the actual junction and therefore was not served by Chard branch trains.
 During its lifetime Creech Junction had three different signal-boxes, the third one (the largest, with 78 levers) being opened in 1931 when the main line was quadrupled.
 From here the branch line was regarded as being 'Up' to Chard Junction.
 A short distance up the branch there was a connection into Sommerville's private siding (also known as Creech Mills) and, after the line to Chard was closed in 1964, a short part of the former branch was retained to serve this siding until 1966.

-Thornfalcon station was located 1 mile 15 chains from Creech Junction.
-It was opened in 1871 as Thorne Falcon, renamed Thorne in July 1890 and then renamed Thornfalcon on 1-January-1902.
+Thornfalcon station was located 1 mile 15 chains from Creech Junction; it was opened in 1871 as Thorne but renamed Thornfalcon on 1-January-1902.
 This was a simple station with a single platform on the Down (west) side of the line, apparently with pedestrian access at the south end via steps from the adjacent road overbridge.
 By the late 1880s (if not originally) a point at the north end, facing to Up trains, gave access to a couple of sidings behind the platform.
 By 1893 the platform had been lengthened at its north end and one siding extended as a loop around the back of the platform to connect back into the single line at the south end by a point facing to Down trains.
-It would appear that alteration resulted in the abolition of the steps to the road, after which pedestrian access was simply on the level across the loop siding to the rear of the platform.
+It would appear that alteration resulted in the shortening of the platform at the south end and the abolition of the steps to the road, after which pedestrian access was simply on the level across the loop siding to the rear of the platform.
 The station building was a simple wooden affair, in contrast to the substantial brick buildings provided at the three original B&ER stations; no goods shed was provided at Thornfalcon.

 |Thornfalcon station looking north circa-1905||Map of Thornfalcon station in 1904|